joclement/gdpr-transparency-tracing/benchmark/README.md

 We want to compare 3 different states:
 1. The current state on master, meaning our developed application
 2. Our application without Jaeger at all
-3. Our application with Jaeger but with the Transparency Tags
+3. Our application with Jaeger but without the transparency tags

 ## Procedure